ericleasemorgan/constellate2reader/README.md

    2. Submit your dataset for building and wait patiently.

    3. When you dataset is finished building, download the whole of the dataset, not just the sampled data.
-The result ought to be a file with a long, ugly-looking name with a ``.jsonl`` file extension.
+The result ought to be a file with a long, ugly-looking name and a file extension of ``.jsonl``.

    4. As per above, use ``constellate2reader.py`` where the first argument is the name of the ``.jsonl`` file, and the second argument is the name of a directory where the full texts (and their associated metadata.csv file) are to be saved.